cultureandempire/cultureandempire.github.io/cande.md

 For example, [in business executives](https://en.wikipedia.org/wiki/Personality_disorder#In_executives), histrionic personality disorder, narcissistic personality disorder, and obsessive-compulsive personality disorder scores were as high or higher than that of disturbed criminals.

-The dominant explanation for personality disorders is poor parenting and/or abuse.
-If your daughter has borderline personality disorder, the assumption is she had bad or abusive parents.
+A widely-held explanation for personality disorders is poor parenting and/or abuse.
+If your daughter has borderline personality disorder, the assumption is often that she had bad or abusive parents.
 It seems a double punishment for those with troubled children.
 It also raises disturbing questions about how to intervene if, for instance, tests show a young child starting to show symptoms of a personality disorder.
 Do we remove them from their (failing, according to mental health professionals) family and put them into foster care?
 Or do we leave them in place, and administer drugs?

 The upbringing/abuse explanation concludes that people are fragile, easily broken, and only lifelong support from drugs and therapy can help them.
 It has two outcomes: to increase the number of people taking expensive drugs and therapy, and to fracture the families of those who are most vulnerable.

-The alternative explanation is biological basis.
-It is a controversial notion and is absent from DSM-5, which was authored by the pharmaceutical and mental health care industries.
-This explanation says that personality disorders have a strong hereditary disposition, which can be triggered or exacerbated by environmental factors.
+The alternative explanation, backed by a growing body of data, is biological basis.
+It is still a controversial notion, absent from DSM-5, which was authored by the pharmaceutical and mental health care industries.
+A biological basis means that personality disorders are strongly inherited, and triggered or exacerbated by environmental factors to a degree that we can actually measure, from twin studies.

 Yet within this exists a paradox: How can genes that make us so dysfunctional, self-destructive, and even suicidal be the result of natural selection?
 The same paradox applies to groups: How can collective violence and stupidity be based on inheritable instincts when they clearly seem counterproductive?